Benign prostatic hyperplasia

 Even without complete obstruction, urinary retention can increase the risk for other complications including:

 - Urinary tract infections (if urine does not empty completely from the bladder, bacteria can grow)

 - Kidney damage (urinary tract infections can lead to kidney infections; bladder obstruction can lead to kidney failure)

-- Bladder damage (the pressure exerted by retained urine can stretch and weaken the bladder walls; this can develop into urinary incontinence or you may never be able to urinate normally again and have trouble emptying your bladder completely)
+- Bladder damage (the pressure exerted by retained urine can stretch and weaken the bladder walls; this can develop into urinary incontinence or an inability to empty your the bladder completely)